Kaxitron/research_plan/README.md

 # The Path to AI Alignment

-## A Complete Self-Study Curriculum: Mathematics → Neural Networks → Mechanistic Interpretability
+## A Complete Self-Study Curriculum: Mathematics → Neural Networks → Alignment

 ---